Migrating to MV3 and what I didn't learn from it

 One by one, I moved down the list.
 Browser_action was renamed to action and browser_specific_settings is a Firefox thing which might be required in Firefox for MV3.
 Requesting host URLs (like I do, to periodically grab updated css selectors to block on sites) got moved into their own section called host permissions.
 All pretty straight-forward so far, and documented pretty well in a number of places.
 Here's a few I found along the way:

-That last error threw me, though.
+That last error gave me pause.
 What does "service work registration failed" mean?
 Service workers replaced background pages, which isn't cryptic, but the error itself is so vague.
 Why did it fail?
 Well, reason 15 of course!
 Including the error number in there required a bug fix, apparently, and oh boy what a good time that would've been to toss some more descriptive text in there.
 I never did find a source for what the numbers mean, but while I was flailing around for a fix, they kept switching between 3 and 15.

 The problem ended up being that my background script required other scripts, which I instructed the manifest file to load in tandem.
 That's not allowed with service workers.